slaeryan/slaeryan.github.io/posts/falcon_zero.md

   <img src="../assets/images/FALCONSTRIKE.png">
 </p>

-You may think of _FalconZero_ as a loading deck for malware.
+You may think of _FalconZero_ as a loading dock for malware.
 In other words, _FalconZero_ is comparable to an undetectable gun that will fire a bullet(payload) on the host machine.

 This is the reason it may not be classified as a malware per-se but rather a facilitator of sorts that helps the malware get undetected on the host.